VHS Revival explores the peculiar charm of Tommy Lee Wallace’s franchise anomaly

 It was no courageous act for producers to take the series in another direction in an era when a trilogy of movies was rarely planned from the outset.
-Myers had put in a decent effort in Halloween II the year prior, the continuation of events from that first Halloween both welcome and plausible, even if it couldn’t hold a butcher’s knife to John Carpenter‘s superlative original.
-But this was 1982, and a third movie featuring Myers was pushing it a little at a time when people were more likely to take a stand against an endlessly regurgitated product.
+Myers had put in a decent effort in Halloween II the year prior, the continuation of events from that first Halloween both welcome and plausible, even if it couldn’t hold a butcher’s knife to John Carpenter’s superlative original.
+Essentially, the movie tried to outdo the ever bloodier slasher movies of the early 1980s by transforming Michael Myers from a character shrouded in mystique into a seek and destroy barbarian in the Jason Voorhees mode.
+By 1982, a third movie featuring Myers was pushing it a little at a time when people were more likely to take a stand against an endlessly regurgitated product.
 After all, this wasn’t Star Wars we were talking about.
 A Michael Myers toy range was pretty much out of the question.

-Knowing that the Halloween title still had legs as a promotional vehicle for the festive season, the plan was to release a new film every year under the guise of the original franchise.
-Each movie would have a new story and cast of characters, allowing arguably the most iconic killer in horror history to honourably slip into obscurity.
+Knowing that the Halloween title still had legs as a holiday vehicle, the plan was to release a new film every year under the guise of the original franchise.
+Each movie would have a new story and cast of characters, allowing Carpenter’s iconic killer to honourably slip into obscurity.
 Almost four decades later, we know that things would turn out rather differently, but movie producers could learn a lot from Season of the Witch at a time when reboots have begun to wear just a little thin, at least in the creative department.
 Instead of another Rob Zombie abomination, perhaps it would be an idea to recycle this short-lived, franchise-spinning concept.

-Easy for me to say.
-But the fact is, money talks and evil walks, and it is much more cost-effective to slap a white mask on a poster and try and fool everyone into believing that what we have on our hands is something fresh and worthwhile.
-Whether it’s a soon-to-be-evil niece, Druid-like cults or reality TV massacres, the corporate thinktank is never short on lousy ideas when it comes to resuscitating our long-beleaguered villain, and even after legacy-crushing reboots and the reemergence of John Carpenter as executive producer on the latest incarnation (fingers crossed) the shelf life of the ‘shape’-led franchise is in all likelihood without expiration.
+Easy for me to say, but money talks and evil walks, and it is much more cost-effective to slap a white mask on a poster and try and fool everyone into believing that what we have on our hands is something fresh and worthwhile.
+Whether it’s a soon-to-be-evil niece, Druid-like cults or reality TV massacres, the corporate think tank is never short on lousy ideas when it comes to resuscitating our long-beleaguered villain, and even after legacy-crushing reboots and the reemergence of Carpenter as executive producer on the latest incarnation (fingers crossed) the shelf life of the ‘shape’-led franchise is in all likelihood without expiration.

 Conal Cochran – Trade Secrets!

 So how did the Halloween franchise fare with the omission of Michael Myers?
 Fairly well, as it happens.
-It didn’t make as much as the prior instalment, but it would match 1988‘s Halloween 4: The Return of Michael Myers, each movie making around $12,000,000 in profit.
+It didn’t make as much as the prior instalment, but it would match 1988‘s Halloween 4: The Return of Michael Myers, each movie recouping around $12,000,000 in profit.
 This probably says more about ambiguity than it does about the draw of Haddonfield’s most hideous resident.
-When you look at the cryptic cover art, you see that its clearest features are the familiar Halloween titles, along with a derivative tagline which proclaims ‘The night no one came home.’
+When you look at the cryptic cover art for the second Halloween sequel, you see that its clearest features are the familiar Halloween titles, along with a derivative tagline which proclaims, ‘The night no one came home.’
 Whether Michael was to be involved or not, his legacy would be utilised efficaciously.

 Season of the Witch drops the standard stalk-and-slash formula for a heady blend of spiritual paganism and dystopian sci-fi, delivering a terrestrial TV plot of deadly Halloween masks, bloodless androids and microchips which are somehow made magical using particles from Stonehenge, a twenty-five tonne world wonder that maniacal antagonist Conal Cochran is somehow able to smuggle across the Atlantic Ocean and put into storage at the Silver Shamrock warehouse in Santa Mira.